Liz Truss resigns as prime minister after Tory revolt

 Ms Truss was elected by the Tory membership in September, but she lost authority after a series of U-turns.

+In a brief speech outside Downing Street, Ms Truss said the Conservative Party had elected her on a mandate to cut taxes and boost economic growth.

-In a speech outside Downing Street, Ms Truss said: "I recognise that I cannot deliver the mandate on which I was elected by the Conservative Party."
+But given the situation, Ms Truss said: "I recognise that I cannot deliver the mandate on which I was elected by the Conservative Party."

 Ms Truss said she would remain in post until a successor formally takes over as party leader and is appointed prime minister by King Charles III.

+Jeremy Hunt - who was appointed chancellor last week - has said he will not stand in the leadership contest to be the next prime minister.

-Ms Truss - who took office 44 days ago - will become the shortest-serving PM in British history when she stands down.
+Ms Truss will become the shortest-serving PM in British history when she stands down.

 Labour leader Sir Keir Starmer called for an immediate general election following Ms Truss's resignation speech.